Skeptic1222/Scheduler/deployment/WINDOWS_DEPLOYMENT_GUIDE.md

 # Hospital Scheduler - Windows Deployment Guide

-This guide provides step-by-step instructions for deploying the Hospital Scheduler application to Windows Server 2022 with IIS and SQL Server Express, specifically addressing the issues identified in the deployment request document.
+This guide provides step-by-step instructions for deploying the Hospital Scheduler application to Windows Server 2022 with IIS and PostgreSQL, specifically addressing the issues identified in the deployment request document.

 ## Overview

 This deployment package addresses the critical issues identified in the deployment request:
 - ✅ **npm dependency installation problems (927 vs 760 packages)**
-- ✅ **Database abstraction for SQL Server Express support**
+- ✅ **Database abstraction for PostgreSQL support**
 - ✅ **IIS configuration with proper Node.js hosting**
 - ✅ **Windows-specific build scripts and verification**
 - ✅ **Environment configuration templates**